mvsde/website/content/blog/browser-image-performance.md

 JPEG takes the decoding performance crown, indeed.
 Though, on modern devices the differences between JPEG, WebP, and AVIF are tiny – a couple of milliseconds at worst.
 The greatly reduced file sizes of WebP and AVIF lead to shorter response times that outweigh any advantage JPEG may have in the decoding department.

-The story changes slightly on older or slower devices.
-The total time it takes for the images to be displayed converges and AVIF loses a lot while decoding.
-As long as the file size of the WebP and AVIF files is significantly less than JPEG, they still beat the response category.
+Even on slower devices the modern image formats are more performant than JPEG.
+True, decoding and painting AVIF takes significantly longer than JPEG, but once again the smaller file sizes of WebP and AVIF win.

 And always bet on the future, I guess: JPEG had three decades to optimize every last bit.
 WebP is not even a dozen years old, and AVIF barely three.
+As old devices are replaced, the performance gap between JPEG and WebP/AVIF will only increase.